 One of the first was the L. 206/2003 "Provisions for the recognition of the social function performed by oratories and other facilities carrying out similar activities and for the enhancement of their role".

-Moreover, through the National Civil Service established in 2001, the central authorities directly manage a program that promotes voluntary experiences among young people as a non-formal education opportunity.
-Since its establishment, the educational and training purpose of the Civil Service has always been intertwined with the commitment to provide a useful service to the community ("contribute to the civic, social, cultural and professional training of young people", Law 64/2001, letter e).
-Moreover, the decree law establishing the new Universal Civil Service (Legislative Decree 40/2017) provides for specific accreditation procedures for the hosting organizations, including the availability of workers specifically trained to accompany young people at an educational and training level (see 10.3 and 10.5)
+Moreover, through the National Civic Service established in 2001, the central authorities directly manage a program that promotes voluntary experiences among young people as a non-formal education opportunity.
+Since its establishment, the educational and training purpose of the Civic Service has always been intertwined with the commitment to provide a useful service to the community ("contribute to the civic, social, cultural and professional training of young people", Law 64/2001, letter e).
+Moreover, the decree law establishing the new Universal Civil Service (Legislative Decree 40/2017) provides for specific accreditation procedures for the hosting organizations, including the availability of workers specifically trained to accompany young people at an educational and training level (see 10.3 and 10.5).

-The National Council for the Universal Civil Service, in the framework of its advisory function (art.
+The National Council for the Universal Civic Service, in the framework of its advisory function (art.
 10 of the Legislative Decree 40 of 2017), also has a consultative function on the educational support to the young volunteers during their service.

 The National Youth Council (see chapter 5, paragraph 5.3), a national platform of 71 organizations in the youth sector (L. 145/2018), has included in the action plan 2019-2022 the objective to enhance youth work competences among its members.